Can Queen Elizabeth Choose Who Follows Her To The Throne?

 According to the official royal family website, succession as it plays out today was determined in the late 1600s and early 1700s.

-The line of royal succession right now stands this way: Prince Charles, Prince William, Prince George, Princess Charlotte, Prince Louis, Prince Harry, Prince Andrew (he is Elizabeth’s second son) and his daughters Princess Beatrice and Princess Eugenie, in that order.
+The line of royal succession right now stands this way: Prince Charles, Prince William, Prince George, Princess Charlotte, Prince Louis, Prince Harry, Prince Andrew (he is Elizabeth’s second son), and his daughters Princess Beatrice and Princess Eugenie, in that order.

 The royal family is clearly preparing for the days when the crown rests on the head of Prince Charles.
-Just 20 years ago, the Daily Beast reports, he was “the most hated man in Britain.”
+Just 20 years ago, The Daily Beast reports, he was “the most hated man in Britain.”

 Earlier this month, a 62-gun salute heralded his 70th birthday.
 Queen Elizabeth has already turned over many duties to her son, and some speculate that she will retire as monarch and allow her son to reign within a few years.